The de Rham functor for logarithmic D-modules: Introduction

 \subsection{Acknowledgements}

 The author would like to thank David Ben-Zvi, Pierre Deligne and Dmitry Vaintrob for enlightening conversations regarding this project and in particular Mattia Talpo for answering many questions about logarithmic geometry.
+He would also like to thank an anonymous referee for providing many valuable comments and suggestions.
 The author was supported by the National Science Foundation under Grant No.~DMS-1638352.